 That’s right, they pass them off to the TSA.

-Unfortunately for a vast majority of passengers, the TSA is a black hole for complaints, to the point where most air travelers don’t even bother filing one when something is stolen from a checked bag during screening.
+Unfortunately for a vast majority of passengers, the TSA is a black hole for complaints.
+Most air travelers don’t even bother filing one when something is stolen from a checked bag during screening.
 The latest agency figures say only 3 in 100,000 air travelers file a claim, and its rejection rates are high.
 I’ve lost count of the number of air travelers who have simply given up after filing a claim with the TSA and waiting.

-But why would the airline industry support an agency that, in the minds of its passengers, is deeply flawed and in dire need of reform?
+But why would the airline industry support an agency that is deeply flawed and in dire need of reform?

 Sadly, it’s probably because the status quo suits it.
 Pilots and flight attendants get access to special lines and are spared the most invasive screening — the humiliating full-body scans and pat-downs.